vekatze/neut/book/src/commands.md

 If you don't specify `--mode`, the mode defaults to `develop`.

-The value passed here can be obtained from source code by using `introspect`:
+The value passed here can be obtained from source files by using `introspect`:

 ```neut
 define foo(): unit {